Drawing The Line

 Angry Mac Bastards (AMB) is (was) a popular [Tech] comedy podcast that I was not a regular listener of.
 If you wish to dismiss my thoughts as a direct result of this, please go right ahead, but you shouldn’t.
 Their final controversial episode is number 235 and I strongly recommend you listen to the podcast episode IN ITS ENTIRETY: it is currently cached here and a transcript of the offending section ONLY (it is accurate) is contained here.

-Constructive (feedback): Again from Oxford being constructive is ‘having or intended to have a useful or beneficial purpose’ and MW says constructive is being ‘helpful to someone instead of (being) upsetting and negative’.
+Constructive (feedback): Merriam-Webster says constructive is being ‘promoting improvement or development’.
 Irrespective of whether feedback is constructive or not, there’s also the question of whether the feedback was solicited or not.
 Unsolicited feedback is often much more difficult to accept as the recipient did not ask for said feedback and may not be particularly receptive.

 Humour: Unfortunately this is the toughest one to define.
 I found an interesting take on different types of humour here of which clearly AMBs humour would be classified as type 8: “Jokes at others expense”.
 The biggest problem here is that whether or not you find something funny is relative to your own personal tastes and/or background.
 Worse than that if you’re making fun of someone specifically, if that person chooses not to take it “with good humour” then that can be considered defamation.
 Comedians are often sued and defamation laws in each country are referenced here and particularly in the US that site states that “opinion is not considered defamation in the U.S. and plaintiffs must have an extremely strong case…” in order to get a positive result for the claimant.
 The individual in this case was Canadian and recently (2008) there was a case where it was made clear that Canadian defamation laws are moving more towards a more US approach rather than a soft-censorship approach of Europe and Australia1.